 Dr. Danielle Bouchard

-Dr. Danielle Bouchard, UNCG’s first full-time tenure-track Assistant Professor in Women’s and Gender Studies, has shaped our program in profound ways.
+Dr. Danielle Bouchard, UNCG’s first full-time tenure-track Associate Professor in Women’s and Gender Studies, has shaped our program in profound ways.
 As one of a growing number of scholars with doctoral degrees in Women’s and Gender Studies, Danielle is in an ideal position to foster student research, enrich our curriculum, and make important national and international contributions to women’s and gender studies scholarship.

 Danielle’s teaching accomplishments were recently rewarded with the prestigious UNCG College of Arts and Sciences Teaching Excellence award for the 2011-2012 academic year.
 A new course she will offer in spring, Critical Sexuality Studies and Queer Theory, deepens our program’s offerings for both undergraduate and graduate students.
 Her office practically has a revolving door as students go in and out seeking advice and support on academic projects and informal advising, including sometimes continuing to work with her on their research even after their graduation.
 Danielle says, “Working with students is absolutely the best part of the job.
 It gives me the opportunity to meet some pretty amazing people, and I learn so much from them.”